 - ‘Inevitability of agent attrition.’
 Especially in mid and big size companies, support agents turnover has become an issue after the pandemic.
 More specifically they feel much more stressed and at the same time have become picky: they look for a better work-life balance, open internal culture (here it comes again) and growth opportunities. 💊 Plan ahead up-skilling / career paths for your customer support team leveraging the Digital Customer Service Personas© skill-set framework.

 I know that each of the above issues generate many digital experience headaches.
-However the sooner you let them become priorities, the best you face them.
-I trust you will get inspired by the tips 💊 I’ve provided you with and I’m looking forward to knowing about your top digital customer experiences issues / challenges.
+However the sooner you let them become priorities, the better you’ll face them.
+I trust you will get inspired by the tips 💊 I’ve provided you with and I’m looking forward to knowing: what are your top digital customer experiences challenges?

 Have great conversations.